Biometix/biometix.github.io/playbook/cli.md

 ### Analyze Iris Images

-If all your iris images are neatly organized under the 'data/input' folder, you can run the tool in iris mode with the following command:
+If all the iris images are organised under the ‘data/input’ folder, the tool can be run in iris mode with the following command:

 ``` sh
 ./run.sh --input data/input/ --mode iris